-Indemnification and insurance of director and officer
+Indemnification and insurance of directors and officer

-During the financial year, APNIC Pty Ltd paid a premium of \$23,310 (2021: \$23,106) to insure the director, officeholders (including executive council) and staff of the Company.
+During the financial year, APNIC Pty Ltd paid a premium of \$24,475 (2022: \$23,310) to insure the directors, officeholders (including Executive Council) and staff of the Company.

 The liabilities insured are legal costs that may be incurred in defending civil or criminal proceedings that may be brought against the officers in their capacity as officers of entities in the Company, and any other payments arising from liabilities incurred by the officers in connection with such proceedings.
 This does not include such liabilities that arise from conduct involving a wilful breach of duty by the officers or the improper use by the officers of their position or of information to gain advantage for themselves or someone else or to cause detriment to the Company.
 It is not possible to apportion the premium between amounts relating to the insurance against legal costs and those relating to other liabilities.